 Coastal Seniors of South Walton Daughters of the American Revolution West Florida Chapter Green Thumb Garden Club Historic Point Washington Association Ladies of Impact 100 RMA Consulting and Design Seaside Kids Seaside The Garden Club, South Walton High School, and The Friends of Eden

-The House will remain decorated until January 9 th , 2024.
-All visitors are invited to vote on which room in the House is the favorite.
-The competition among the decorators is quite real.
-Of course, the month would be incomplete without the evening of Luminaries, scheduled this year for December 9 th from 5:00 p.m. to 8:00p.m., with a rain date for the same time period for December 16 th.
-The Park area will be illuminated with candles, and the House will be open and the decorated trees will be lit for the event.
+On December 5 th from 5:00 p.m. to 8:00p.m., the Park area will be illuminated with candles and the decorated House will be open for viewing.
 The Friends of Eden will provide light refreshments in the Pavilion, and all are invited to attend.
 A shuttle will be offered for transportation into the Park on that evening, and there is no entrance fee.
 We hope that you will be able to arrange to view the decorated rooms, and even arrange to attend the Night of the Luminaries.
 Consider making this a part of your holiday tradition, whether you are a resident or a visitor.
 It will be memorable.
 Please plan to join us.